-Five-Year Payout - All funds must be distributed by December 31 of the year that contains the fifth anniversary of your death.
+5-Year Payout - All funds must be distributed by December 31 of the year that contains the fifth anniversary of your death.
 As much or as little as the beneficiary desires can be removed each year, as long as the entire IRA balance is distributed by the deadline.
+The fact that RMDs are waived for 2020 has the following impact on the 5-year rule.
+Year 2020 is not to be considered in the 5-year calculation.
+It is to be disregarded.
+The practical effect is, a beneficiary has one additional year before the inherited IRA must be closed.

 Life-Distribution Rule - Under this option, the distribution is based on the beneficiary's life-expectancy, using one-year reduction.
-This is the option which automatically applies unless your beneficiary elects the five-year payout option on or before 12/31 of the year after the year of death.
+This is the option which automatically applies unless your beneficiary elects the 5-year payout option on or before 12/31 of the year after the year of death.